DHSS in the Classroom

 - Creating, manipulating, and/or analyzing digital materials

-- Communicate and present using digital tools
+- Communicating and presenting materials and analysis using digital tools

 Each assignment would involve: